Pregnancy

 Let’s face it, being pregnant during the summer months can be rough.
 Your body temperature is already elevated during pregnancy, and the summer heat can make things even more uncomfortable.

-In this edition of Candid Consult, Dr. Jessica Arendal of Axia Women’s Health Garden State OB/GYN (who’s also a mama-to-be!) answers some FAQs and shares her personal tips for beating the heat and staying healthy throughout your summer pregnancy.
+In this edition of Candid Consult, Dr. Jessica Arendal of Axia Women’s Health Garden State OB/GYN answers some FAQs and shares her personal tips for beating the heat and staying healthy throughout your summer pregnancy.

 A: The biggest concern we have during the summer months is the risk of dehydration.
 I encourage my pregnant patients to drink way more water than they think they need to, especially during the summer.
 It’s common to feel dizzy, light-headed, and faint during pregnancy if you don’t have proper hydration.
 It’s important to stay ahead of it, by hydrating as much as possible.